tscanlin/developers.optimizely.com/src/content/server/reference/init/0-intro.md

 <p>To construct the `optimizely` object, you'll need to provide the `datafile` as an argument representing the JSON configuration of your project.
 The datafile contains all the instructions needed to activate experiments and track events.</p>

 <p>In SDK versions `0.0.10` and above, you can optionally pass in a `skipJSONValidation` property as `true` to skip JSON schema validation of the datafile upon `optimizely` instantiation.
-This property should only be used if the datafile is being pulled from the REST API or CDN.</p>
+Skipping JSON schema validation enhances instantiation performance.
+The `skipJSONValidation` property should only be used if the datafile is being pulled from the REST API or CDN.</p>

 <p>For more information on the expected format of the datafile and how to get the most up-to-date version, see the [datafile](#datafile) section.</p>